 Best Accessories Sony FX3/FX30 Conclusions

-This list rounds up the core accessories every beginner needs.
+This list compiles the essential accessories every beginner needs.
 Trust me, there’s a dizzying array of gear out there—I’ve spent hours browsing options myself—but these essentials are what I’ve found to be the perfect starting point for turning the Sony FX3 or FX30 into a great first step toward a complete system.

 List of All Sony E Mount Lenses